US Condemns Latest Attack on Cuban Embassy

 The United States on Monday condemned the latest attack on Cuba's embassy in Washington, in which a man allegedly threw two Molotov cocktails at the mission.

-The communist nation described the incident Sunday night as a "terrorist attack."
-No one was injured.
+Cuba's communist government, which is despised by many exiles in the United States, described the incident Sunday night as a "terrorist attack."
+No one was injured and there was no significant damage.

 "All attacks and threats against diplomatic facilities are unacceptable," State Department spokesman Matthew Miller told reporters.